 Are Dogs Ticklish—and Should You Tickle Them?
 Here's What a Behavior Expert Recommends

 There's a lot of science to help us understand why humans are ticklish.
 For example, did you know that when we're tickled, both our touch and pain nerve receptors are stimulated?
-This is potentially one reason why some individuals consider being tickled stress-relieving—or super uncomfortable.
+This is potentially one reason why some individuals consider being tickled stress-relieving—and others find it super uncomfortable.

 But enough about people!
 At Daily Paws, we want to know: Are dogs ticklish?
 Let's explore this concept.